thomasneirynck/kibana/packager/README.md

 `buildonly` | Same as `build`, *without* resetting the `node_modules` `package` | Runs the build, compresses the output, saves as tar.gz in `target` `packageonly` | Same as `package`, *without* running the build first

+## Ignoring Plugins

+If you'd like to ignore a given, use the `-i` or `--ignore` option, and comma separate multiple plugins.

+For example, `npm run build -- -i reporting,shield` would create a build without reporting or shield.